freyamade/github-user-languages/README.md

 If you think of anything that could benefit the project, open up an [issue](https://github.com/crnbrdrck/github-user-langs/issues).

 I'm also not that great at writing READMEs so help with this one would be very welcome!

-Also I've put a claim down for a logo as part of the [openlogos](https://github.com/arasatasaygin/openlogos/) project, so if you want to help the project get a cool logo, go give my comment a thumbs up over [here](https://github.com/arasatasaygin/openlogos/issues/12)! :+1:

 ### Development Process
 1. Fork the repo, download your fork and install the dependencies with `npm install`